Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgrade.md

 This document will show you; through step-by-step instructions, how to upgrade your Node to the latest version of Tessellation or nodectl.

 Tessellation is the code name for the protocol that runs on your Node.
-It is the guts of how your Node is able to operate on the hypergraph or metagraph.
+It is the guts of how your Node is able to operate on the Hypergraph or Metagraph.

 **[nodectl](/validate/automated/nodectl)** is a utility that runs on your Node and helps you automate some of the more complex processes that Tessellation requires to run efficiently.